ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 v ::= & \NUM \\
 \end{align*}$$

 The set of values is a subset of the set of terms.
 It represents terms that result from interpretation.
 The set of values define what we should get when we run an interpreter.
-We will define this more formally later, but for now simply remember that $v$ is an interpretation result.
+We will define this more formally later, but for now simply remember that $$v$$ is an interpretation result.

-If we define the predicate $ae(t)$ to be true whenever $t$ satisfies `AE`'s grammar rules, then the language can be defined as a set:
+If we define the predicate $$ae(t)$$ to be true whenever $$t$$ satisfies `AE`'s grammar rules, then the language can be defined as a set:

 $$AE = \{t:string\; \mid\; ae(t)\}$$